Licoorz87/virus_in_society/README.md

 After all created, the patient zero is randomly infected and the contagion begins.
 Always showing the statistics of the day and the general statistics of infected, immunized and dead.
 In the end, it uses matplotlib to show the statistics day by day on the screen.

+• About Terms of Use:

+You can change, edit, include, remove, improve, or do anything, so hard to give the proper credits for https://github.com/licooorz87.